AFFORDABLE LIFE INSURANCE

 What kind should you buy?

 Term life insurance provides protection for a specific period of time.
 The term is designed for temporary circumstances.
 It makes the most sense when your need for coverage will disappear at some point, such as when your children graduate from college or when a debt is paid off.

 Permanent Life Insurance offers lifelong protection, and you can accumulate cash value on a tax-deferred basis.
 This cash account can be used for a variety of purposes, from helping you out of a tight financial spot, to providing funds to take advantage of an opportunity, to supplementing your retirement income.

-Permanent insurance falls into four main categories.
-Whole life is the simplest and most common option.
+Permanent Life Insurance falls into four main categories.
+Cash Value Life Insurance or Whole Life is the simplest and most common option.
 Premiums remain the same for life, and the death benefit and rate of return on your cash value are guaranteed.

 Universal life offers the flexibility of varying the amounts of your premium payments.
 It also offers the certainty of a guaranteed minimum death benefit as long as your premiums are sufficient to sustain it.
 If you do not maintain those minimum premiums, your death benefit can be reduced.

 Insuring your Most Valuable Asset…You!